livepeer/community-governance/LIP-Meetings/LIP-Meeting-3.md

 Doug:
 - We've been sharing POVs on proposal in GH issue
-- Let's acknowledge that in our LIP process Victor has ability to move the LIP through the process without needing buy in from everyone at the early stage
+- Let's acknowledge that in our LIP process Viktor has ability to move the LIP through the process without needing buy in from everyone at the early stage
-- To Victor: What would be most helpful for you to get feedback on?
+- To Viktor: What would be most helpful for you to get feedback on?

-Victor:
+Viktor:
 - Top thing is to get opinion of respected people with expertise in these areas to inform approach

 Gavin: